Sigmmma/c20/src/content/h3/tools/h3-ek/h3-guerilla/readme.md

 - _File > Find referent tags_ - Find tags that refer to the current tag.

 ## Tag plaintext format
 - _File > Import/Export_ - Import or export the current tag to a plaintext format.
 Not very useful as it will break any tag that uses a `data` field and XML is a nicer format for inspecting tag content.
-In short if trying to import results in a broken that is by design.
+In short if trying to import results in a broken tag that is by design.

 ## Run tool from Guerilla
 Guerilla can run [Tool][h3-tool] commands using the *File > Run tool* menu item, the UI makes it easy to select the command you wish to run and arguments.